-The Grand Mosque Abu Dhabi is a must-visit attraction when in the UAE.
+The Grand Mosque Abu Dhabi is a must-visit attraction when in the UAE and can be a great addition to a Dubai itinerary.
 And if you’re planning a trip to Abu Dhabi, then the Grand Mosque may already be on your to-do list!
 Sheikh Zayed Mosque is the biggest mosque in the UAE, hence the nickname.
 It is also absolutely beautiful – with over 80 domes and various architectural styles, it will truly take your breath away.
 So if you do intend to visit, then here is the Grand Mosque Abu Dhabi dress code.

 - Why is there a dress code at the Grand Mosque?